Health Insurance Overview

 Student Health Insurance Plan

 Registered students at the University of Illinois Urbana-Champaign will be automatically enrolled in the Student Health Insurance plan.
 Students are encouraged to visit the Student Health Insurance website for information about coverage dates, benefits, enrollment/change dates, and opting out.
-You may also elect to enroll any accompanying dependents under the Student Health Insurance plan, provided that you are covered.
+You may also elect to enroll any accompanying dependents under the Student Health Insurance plan, if you are covered.

 Important note:The University of Illinois Board of Trustees requires all students to have health insurance in order to offset the potential costs of health care.
 In order to successfully opt out of the Student Health Insurance plan, students must provide proof of being actively enrolled in a comparable plan.
-Comparable plans must be a U.S.-based plan with a U.S. phone number; must be compliant with the Affordable Care Act (ACA); must have coverage that is effective on or before the first day of the semester and extends through the remainder of the academic year; and must provide access to in-network emergent and non-emergent care within a 50-mile radius of the campus.
+Comparable plans must be a U.S.-based plan with a U.S. phone number; must be compliant with the Affordable Care Act (ACA); must have coverage that is effective on or before the first day of the student health insurance policy and extends through the remainder of the academic year; and must provide access to in-network emergent and non-emergent care within a 50-mile radius of the campus.

 Non-University Health Insurance Plans